BoopalanRS/nu3-assignment-cypress/README.md

 - [Installation & Getting the Code](#getting-the-code)
 - [To Run the Tests](#how-to-run-the-tests)

-#Introduction
+# Introduction

 This repository holds the Cypress - Javascript Automation tests as part of the assignment of nu3 organization.

- -Automated following test cases of login module
+ - Automated following test cases of login module
-        ✓ Login with valid credentials and verify successful login ✓ Login with invalid credentials and verify error message ✓ Login with empty values and verify error message
+      - Login with valid credentials and verify successful login
+      - Login with invalid credentials and verify error message
+      - Login with empty values and verify error message

 ## Required Software
 - Cypress version - 13.6.6